ymt-github/project_substrings/README.md

 ### How to use?

-1.Add the sentences or words you would like to type. \n
+1. Add the sentences or words you would like to type.\
-2. Wait 0.001 s \n
+2. Wait 0.001 s\
 3. The result will show how many times it was found in dictionary.